Twistzz: 2023

 In March, FaZe placed 1st in ESL Pro League Season 17 and won the Intel Grand Slam Season 4, making Twistzz the first player to win two Grand Slams.

 In December, Twistzz left FaZe Clan to return to Team Liquid.

 2024

-in the second half of 2024, with the benching of Liquid's in-game leader cadiaN, Twistzz became in-game leader for the team.
+In the second half of 2024, with the benching of Liquid's in-game leader cadiaN, Twistzz became in-game leader for the team.

 2025

-In June 2025, Team Liquid signed polish player Kamil "Siuhy" Szkaradek, replacing Justin "jks" Savage and taking over IGL roles from Twistzz, who returned back to a rifler role.
+In June 2025, Team Liquid signed polish player Kamil "Siuhy" Szkaradek, who replaced Justin "jks" Savage and took over the IGL role from Twistzz.
 Team Liquid faced poor results throughout 2025, exiting the BLAST.TV Austin Major 0–3, and failing to qualify for ESL Pro League Season 22.

 On September 13, during FISSURE Playground 2, Liquid announced the departure of Twistzz following the conclusion of the event.
-Later the same day, FaZe Clan announced his return to the roster ahead of ESL Pro League Season 22.
+Later the same day, FaZe Clan announced his return to their roster ahead of ESL Pro League Season 22.
+In the StarLadder Budapest Major, Twistzz and his team made it through to the grand finals from Stage 1 after nearly losing to RED Canids in the 1-2 bracket.